 What’s a parser?

-So, if you’re an actual developer reading this, you’ll probably laugh, but I had no idea that was a thing.
-I had created all of the code, painstakingly checked the XML it created and ensured it matched exactly what the CRA’s specs had, or so I thought.
-I made absolutely sure that I included every single element listed, validated the lengths and content types of the data, make sure I had no typos in my element names etc., I thought I was set.
+So, an actual developer reading this is probably going to laugh, but I had no idea that was a thing.
+I had created all of the code, painstakingly checked the XML it created and ensured it matched exactly what the CRA's specs had, or so I thought.
+I made sure that I included every single element listed, validated the lengths and content types of the data, made sure I had no typos in my element names etc., I thought I was set.
 What I ultimately missed was I had empty elements in the file, which I had assumed would be no issue as they are typically fine in other usages of XML in my experience.

 The Finance team submitted the T5 XML file to the CRA for processing and a few hours later, we got a lovely email back, more or less scolding us for not checking the file against the XSD before submitting.
 Doh.
 Embarrassing!

-The CRA website themselves said to check against a parser, but otherwise you’re completely on your own for where to find one and how to do it.
+The CRA website themselves said to check against a parser, but otherwise, I was completely on my own for where to find one and how to do it.
 So… this post may be useful to someone out there.

 Notepad++ can do it

 It turns out the tool I was using to check the file also has a plugin to validate a file against an XSD schema.
-Here’s what you need to do:
+Here's what I needed to do:

 Download and install Notepad++